 “One of the great things about robins is they’re so accessible,” Howard says.
 “You can look out your window and see them.
 There’s so much to learn about such an unsung hero.”

-Have you noticed unusual robin behavior in your neighborhood or, for kids and teachers, at your school?
+Have you noticed unusual robin behavior in your neighborhood or?
 Share it in the comments and report your sightings to Journey North.

 I quit counting robins as a sign of spring I see them all year round just like great blue herons , I count turkey vulture are ground hogs.

 I love the idea of watching for turkey vultures as the new sign of spring 🙂 Thank you Julian!

 We live in central Indiana, surprised a couple days ago (Feb 7) to see as many as fifty Robins out back in a couple different trees, flying around the back yard from tree to tree.
 Have not seen one since that day.

 Hi Pat, The flocks in winter are nomadic and follow the food, so it’s common to only see them briefly.
 Thank you for sharing your observation!